-CT guided thoracic biopsy is usually performed for the diagnosis of lung, pleural or mediastinal suspicious lesions.
+CT guided thoracic biopsy is usually performed for the diagnosis of suspicious lung, pleural or mediastinal lesions.
 It can be performed as an outpatient where patient monitoring and complications support are available.

-- Pulmonary lesion inaccessible to bronchoscopy, or in which prior bronchoscopic biopsy is nondiagnostic
+- pulmonary lesion inaccessible to bronchoscopy, or in which prior bronchoscopic biopsy is nondiagnostic

-- Mediastinal or pleural mass
+- mediastinal or pleural mass

 The contraindications must be considered individually in each case.
 Overall, the most important contraindication are: